mariosotil/river-framework/README.md

 About the wrapper for OpenNTF Domino:

-- Takes advantage of this great library
+- Takes advantage of this great library developed by [OpenNTF](http://www.openntf.org/main.nsf/project.xsp?r=project/OpenNTF%20Domino%20API)
 - The auto recycling is managed by OpenNTF Domino
-- Provides a good reference to measure the performance ot the IBM Notes wrapper

 ## What I'm working on now?